SpectraL519/cpp-gl/docs/graph_elements.md

 ### Member variables

 - **`properties`**:
-  - A mutable member that stores the properties associated with the vertex.
+  - *Description*: A mutable member that stores the properties associated with the vertex.
   - *Type*: Defined by the `Properties` template parameter.

 ### Additional utility